0xlgtm/0xlgtm.com/content/blog/solidity-gas-optimization-deep-dive.md

 #### What is the SLOAD opcode?

-Given the index to some position in a contract's storage, the `SLOAD` opcode is used to retrieve the 256-bit (32 bytes) word located at that slot.
+Given the index to some position in a contract's storage, the `SLOAD` opcode is used to retrieve the 32-bytes word located at that slot.
 For example, the ERC20 `balanceOf()` function executes one `SLOAD` operation to retrieve a user's balance.
-Unlike other opcodes with a fixed gas price, the `SLOAD` opcode has a (simple) dynamic pricing model as follows:
+Unlike other opcodes with a fixed gas price, the `SLOAD` opcode has a dynamic pricing model as follows:

 - 2,100 gas for a cold access
 - 100 gas for a warm access

-Notably, a cold `SLOAD` is 20 times more costly than a warm `SLOAD`.
-To take advantage of this, we must first understand the distinction between a cold and a warm access.
+A cold `SLOAD` is 20 times more costly than a warm `SLOAD` so it is important to understand the distinction between a cold and a warm access if we want to take advantage of this.

 #### Cold Access vs. Warm Access